saildot4k/saildot4k.github.io/docs/homebrew/index.md

 ## MegaPack Downloads
-SD2PSX, PSXMemCard Gen2 and MemCardPro 2 downloads are ready to go for 3rd Gen Modchips ONLY utilizing SAS[^1] and UMCS[^2] There is no signed exploit like FMCB included.
+SD2PSX, PSXMemCard Gen2 and MemCardPro 2 downloads are ready to go for 3rd Gen Modchips ONLY.

+Utilizing SAS[^1] and UMCS[^2] makes updating apps EXTREMELY EASY!

+There is no signed exploit[^3] like FMCB included.
 Why?
 Because not all modchips play nice with this.
 PS2BBL is included simply as a way to add more/consistent hotkeys across all modchips.

 <div class="grid cards" markdown>